Twitter for Beginners: The Complete Guide

 When someone talks to you on Twitter, or talks about you, it’s called a mention.
 It’s something you’ll want to check for when you’re maintaining your channel (more on that, too, below).

-What will you be saying on Twitter?
-Will you be using it to promote your products and services, or will you be using it to provide commentary on things that involve your brand?
+What will you be saying?
+Are you most interested in running Twitter marketing campaigns or will you be using it to provide commentary on things that involve your brand?
 Perhaps all of the above?
 This may evolve over time, but deciding what you will be saying on this social channel is one of the important first steps.
 It’ll take some trial and error until you figure out what works best, but coming up with some preliminary content ideas will be very helpful.

 Once you’ve started tweeting, be sure to utilize the Pinned tweet option.
 Basically, it lets you decided which tweet you want people to see most.
 So, when they visit your profile they’ll see it first and get a good idea what you’re about.
 For example, here’s @Wix’s pinned tweet.

 One of the best things about Twitter is that you don’t have to spend money to join the conversation and potentially go viral.
 Every day, every hour, people are joining in on trending topics – and you can, too.
 It can be very effective way to introduce your brand on Twitter to people you might not have come into contact with.
 Depending on your business, you may want to play with your location settings or use Twitter Advanced Search to see what hashtags have the most engagement.
 If your brand has products that ship nationwide, you can choose the United States.
 If you only service the Savannah area, you may want to localize to this specific geo.

 To do so, just click the ‘change’ text that sits next to your trending hashtag banner on the right side of your profile.